 - confirm or deny whether it has received a complaint or is investigating a matter unless the complainant or the subject councillor makes it publicly known.
 If a matter becomes publicly known, the OIA may still not provide information to the media if there is a risk of prejudicing operational activities or where legal obligations require the OIA to maintain confidentiality.

 - comment on matters that the OIA is prosecuting before the Councillor Conduct Tribunal or before the Magistrates Court.

 If the OIA receives a request for information about a completed investigation, it will assess whether information can be released.

 Cases finalised before the Councillor Conduct Tribunal

-After a matter is finalised by the Councillor Conduct Tribunal the Department of Local Government, Racing and Multicultural Affairs will publish the outcome of that matter with reasons.
+After a matter is finalised by the Councillor Conduct Tribunal the Department of State Development, Infrastructure, Local Government and Planning will publish the Tribunal’s decision in that matter with reasons.